-In 2020, the City will need to reduce its emissions by 187 MT CO2e from the 2020 Adjusted BAU forecast to achieve a reduction goal consistent with the State (Table 18 and Figure 8).
-The City will also need to implement measures to achieve even greater GHG reductions beyond 2020.
+In 2020, the City will need to reduce its emissions by 184 MT CO2e from the Adjusted BAU forecast to achieve a reduction goal consistent with the State (Table 18 and Figure 8).
+The City will need to implement measures to continue to achieve GHG reductions beyond 2020.
 Early implementation of measures demonstrates the City's commitment to the EECAP, leadership in the community, and allows the City to phase implementation of new strategies so that ongoing reductions may be achieved.
-By 2035, the City will need to reduce municipal operation emissions by 1,996 MT CO2e from a 2035 Adjusted BAU forecast to meet a 49% reduction goal (below 2005 levels).
+By 2035, the City will need to reduce municipal operation emissions by 401 MT CO2e from an Adjusted BAU forecast to meet a 49% reduction goal (below 2005 levels).